HackYourFutureBelgium/Intro-to-Digital/Step3/index.md

 4. Submit the Google Sheet link

-    Submit the link to the Google Sheet in Step 2 on the [HYF Student portal.](link)
+    Submit the link to your Google Sheet in Step 3 in the Canvas titled **Submit your tasks** in the `#intro-to-digital` channel.

 # How to check your work